 Grief is a natural and necessary process that allows us to cope with our losses.
 However, grief can be incredibly isolating and overwhelming for many people, and this is where Grief Coaching can be incredibly beneficial.

-There is a common misconception that to move on from a loss; you must forget the person who has passed away.
+It is widely accepted in the field of grief counseling that, there is a common misconception that to move on from a loss; you must forget the person who has passed away.
 This could not be further from the truth.
 The act of forgetting is one of the main reasons people find it difficult to heal after a loss.

 In the aftermath of a loss, many people feel like they need to forget the person who died.
 Grief coaching can help people understand that letting-go is not about forgetting the person.
 It’s about moving on and honoring their life.

-Grief Coaching helps people understand their grief and provides them with the tools they need to cope with their loss.
+Grief coaching helps people understand their grief and provides them with the tools they need to cope with their loss.
 Coaches provide a safe and supportive environment where clients can express their feelings and thoughts about their loss without judgment or expectation.